Best Beauty at Golden Globes 2019: Thandie Newton, Lady Gaga and More

 Patricia Clarkson's Makeup

-The Sharp Objects actress picked the perfect lipstick color to matching her bright orange gown.
+The Sharp Objects actress picked the perfect lipstick color to match her bright orange gown.

 Steve Granitz/WireImage